Terms and Conditions of Business

 1. The warranty disclaimers listed in section VIII also apply for all other claims made by the Purchasing Party against the Manufacturer – irrespective of legal basis.

-1. The place of fulfilment for all obligations resulting from the contractual relationship is the business location of the contractor.
-Should a different place of fulfilment be agreed, the Purchasing Party is liable to cover all costs.
+The place of fulfilment for all obligations arising from the contractual relationship is the Manufacturer’s business location.
+Should a different place of fulfilment be agreed upon, the Purchasing Party shall bear any associated costs.

 All claims lodged against the Manufacturer are not transferrable without the written consent of the Manufacturer and may be exercised by the Purchasing Party only.